-If you plan to go after kokanee with jigs, the method that is most likely to result in limits, stick to the first part of the prime season, especially from early May well into June.
+If you plan to go after kokanee with jigs, the method that is most likely to result in limits, stick to the early part of the prime season, especially from early May well into June.

 By October, the largest class of kokanee prepare for spawning runs up Trapper Creek and even trickle-sized tributaries.

-Having a fish finder is helpful both in the search for fish schools and structure.
+Having a fish finder is very helpful both in the search for fish schools and structure.

 On the southern shore between the resorts near both ends, a productive area is off the Railroad Slide, but this is best early and late when the wind is calm.